-We want our customers to feel confident using irresponsible use of technology.
-Considering this situation, we focus our efforts on three our services, that they trust that we protect their communications and data, and that we lines of action: contribute towards the responsible use of
+We want our customers to feel confident using irr our services, that they trust that we protect th their communications and data, and that we lin contribute towards the responsible use of technology.

 We live an increasingly important part of our lives through connectivity and digital services; we therefore know that the responsibility we assume in this field conditions future success.
 This is how our stakeholders, specifically investors and analysts, also see it, considering that security and privacy is one of the most important issues in our commitment towards the customer (see chapter on 'Materiality').